-(4) A company applying for registration as an insurer shall ensure that its shares conform to the provisions of section 11 of this Act.

-- (5) At least 15% of the issued shares of the company contemplated in subsection 7(1) shall be held by a person who - (a) if he is a natural person, is a Citizen of Swaziland. - (b) if he is a juristic person then - (i) at least 51% of the issued voting share of that person is owned by a person who is a Citizen of Swaziland; or - (ii) at least 51% of the interest in that person is owned by a person who is a Citizen of Swaziland; or - (iii) where the person is a retirement fund, at least 51% of its members must be Citizens of Swaziland. - (c) if an association of persons established for the mutual benefit of its members only, at least 80% of its members must be Citizens of Swaziland and the aforementioned members must have a claim to at least 51% of the association assets. - (6) At least 10% of the directors of the company contemplated in subsection 7(1) shall be Citizens of Swaziland. - (7) A person applying for registration shall provide proof, to the satisfaction of the Registrar that that person- - (a) is a public company and has the carrying on of insurance business as its main object. - (b) has the resources, financial, human and structural, to enable it to conduct the business. - (c) will be able to comply with the requirements to this Act and any conditions attached by the registrar to its registration.
+- (4) A company applying for registration as an insurer shall ensure that its shares conform to the provisions of section 11 of this Act. - (5) At least 25% of the issued shares of the company contemplated in section 7(1) shall be held by a person who- - (a) if he is a natural person, is a citizen of Swaziland; - (b) if he is a juristic person, then- - (i) at least 51% of the issued voting share of that person is owned by a person who is a citizen of Swaziland; - (ii) at least 51% of the interest in that person is owned by a person who is a citizen of Swaziland; or - (iii) where the person is a retirement fund, at least 51% of its members must be citizens of Swaziland; - (c) if an association of persons established for the mutual benefit of its members only, at least 80% of its members must be citizens of Swaziland and the aforementioned members must have a claim to at least 51% of the association assets. - (6) At least 25% of the directors of the company contemplated in subsection (7)(a) shall be citizens of Swaziland. - (7) A person applying for registration shall provide proof, to the satisfaction of the Registrar that that person- - (a) is a public company and has the carrying on of insurance business as its main object; - (b) has the resources, financial, human and structural, to enable it to conduct the business; and - (c) will be able to comply with the requirements to this Act and any conditions attached by the Registrar to its registration.